wesrblock/goose/src/goose/synopsis/developer.md

 will edit it using a find and replace.
 Choose the tool which will make the edit as simple as possible to execute.

+If you specifically instructed to focus on particular files to accomplish the task you must use the focus tool.
+For example, the request can look like: “Focus specifically on xxx.yaml and yyy.py for this task.”

 # Instructions